JSenpai/require-worker/README.md

 ## Contributors

-Create issues on the GitHub project or create pull requests.
+Create issues or pull requests on the GitHub project.

 All the help is appreciated.